How Much Does Hardie Board Siding Cost?

 The James Hardie company is known for its commitment to fiber cement products.
-Unlike vinyl, aluminum, or wood, Hardie board is a durable siding material consisting of sand, plant fibers and cement.
-When mixed and formed into lap siding, fiber cement is nearly impenetrable to weathering and pests.
-To benefit from this high-quality siding, homeowners must weigh the initial cost with the extended value over time.
+Unlike vinyl, aluminum, or wood, Hardie board is a durable siding material consisting of sand, plant fibers, and cement.
+When mixed and formed into lap siding, fiber cement siding is nearly impenetrable to weathering and pests.
+To benefit from this high-quality siding, it’s important to weigh the initial cost with the extended value over time.

-Hardie board isn’t a lightweight material, requiring significant manpower to install each lapboard.
-Construction crews must be larger than standard siding installations to carry, hold and secure each section.
-Fiber cement siding is also difficult to cut, making it crucial to pay quality contractors for their expertise.
+Hardie board siding isn’t a lightweight material.
+It requires significant manpower to install each hardy siding lapboard.
+Construction crews must be larger than standard siding installations to carry, hold, and secure each hardie board section.
+Fiber cement siding is also difficult to cut, which makes it crucial to pay quality contractors for their expertise.
 Even the fastening process is much more complex as the siding is slowly added to the exterior.
 All of these difficulty factors add up to high installation costs.

 Before contractors even haul Hardie boards to your home, they must evaluate your property’s structural integrity.
 They’ll look at each stud or beam to verify no damage is compromising its strength.
 Hardie board is significantly heavy, weighing in at 300 pounds for just a 100 square foot section.
 Any pest- or water-damaged wood needs replacement or repair before the siding project can begin.
 The Hardie board contractor or another company may need to quote the repairs as a separate charge.

-Although some homeowners cringe at the installation costs, they’re investing in their home’s structural integrity.
-No pests or water damage can undermine the fiber cement, making it a rot-free material.
-For any homes near fire-prone areas, fiber cement gives homeowners peace-of-mind because sparks and heat can’t ignite the siding material.
-Fiber cement-clad homes have been known to stand tall during a nearby fire while other homes ignite around them.
+Although some homeowners cringe at the installation costs, it’s an investment in a home’s structural integrity.
+The fiber cement is such a durable and high-quality material that not even pests or water damage can invade, which makes it a rot-free material.
+For any homes near fire-prone areas, fiber cement gives homeowners peace of mind because sparks and heat can’t ignite the siding material.
+Homes with fiber cement siding have been known to stand tall during a nearby fire while other homes around them ignite.